Coefficient of Conservatism:

 This species blooms much later than C. herbaceus, which will be in young fruit when C. americanus is flowering in any given area and season.

 Inflorescences in this species are typically from the uppermost nodes, with a small portion of the shoot or at least a conspicuous hairy bud extending beyond them.
-Only very rarely (perhaps only as an abnormality) is there a truly terminal inflorescence, but this is then accompanied by a number of lateral inflorescences, these with long peduncles exceeding the subtending leaves.
+Only rarely (perhaps only as an abnormality or in late-season shoots) is there a truly terminal inflorescence, but this is then accompanied by a number of lateral inflorescences, these with long peduncles exceeding the subtending leaves.

 With only rare exceptions, the leaf blades are much broader than those of Ceanothus herbaceus.
 There is also a tendency for the leaves to be more broadly cuneate, or even truncate to subcordate at the base than in C. herbaceus, but this is much more variable and not always definitive.